bernardphh/500px-APIless/README.md

 ![Main menu](/MainMenu.JPG)

-- The first 7 options are for data collection, for which you need to provide a 500px username.
+- The first 7 options are for data collection

-Results are saved on disk as CSV files.
-You will be offered to view the data in the web browser when the process finished.
+The results data are saved on disk in both CSV and HTML formats.
+User will be offered to view the html file on the web browser when the task finishes.

-- The next 5 options, from 8 to 12, are the automated processes, for which you need to enter a password for actions.
+- The next 5 options, from 8 to 12, are the automated processes, or bots, that will perform some actions.

 - You can play slideshow of photos on various galleries, Popular, Fresh, Upcoming or Editor's choice.
 User's galleries or filtered public galleries can also be played by supplying the href.

-For detailed steps on each option and the sample output, refer to [500px-APIless.docx](/500px-APIless.docx)
+- The program can also run in un-attended mode, where it takes in command-line arguments and perform a single task.

+Refer to [500px-APIless.docx](/500px-APIless.docx) for A complete syntax of the command-line options and the detailed description of each option and its sample outputs.

 **ENVIRONMENT:**

-This was developed using Visual Studio Code, testing and run on Windows 10, for Python version 3.6
+This was developed using Visual Studio Code, testing and run on Windows 10, Python version 3.6